-NERC has provided funding for 24 full studentships per year, over five years.
-With co-funding we are able to offer up to 30 fully funded places per year.
+NERC has provided funding for 16 full studentships in 2020.
+With co-funding we are able to offer up to 20 fully funded places per year.
 By applying to the DTP you are automatically considered for a funded place.
-You are also automatically entered into the Clarendon scholarship competition.
-EU students are encouraged to apply.
-NERC offers fees-only scholarships to EU students and have committed to continue this support throughout the course of studentships for students starting in 2017 and before.
-In many cases we are able to secure additional funding for living costs for EU students.
+EU students will continue to be entitled to fees-only scholarships in 2020/21 and In many cases we are able to secure additional funding for living costs for EU students.

-We do not recruit students direct to research projects except where those carry their own funding, for example Industrial CASE awards.
-Applications are made to join the DTP through one of our three research streams.
-Please make sure you indicate your preferred research stream in your personal statement and include the names of at least two academics who would be appropriate to review your application.
-Candidates should note that if their application is successful, the DTP will aim to match them to a preferred supervisor; however, this cannot be guaranteed.
-We recommend that applicants make contact with potential supervisors throughout the application process, in many cases these contacts may lead to a research partnership, but they do not constitute a commitment on either side, as projects are designed during the first 2 terms of the programme and successful candidates are free to alter their research interests during this time if they so wish.
+Please indicate your chosen project, topic area, or preferred research stream on the application form and in your personal statement and include the names of at least two academics who would be appropriate to review your application.
+Candidates should note that if their application is successful, the DTP will aim to match them to a preferred supervisor; however, apart from CASE projects, this cannot be guaranteed.
+We recommend that applicants make contact with potential supervisors throughout the application process.
+These contacts may lead to a research partnership, but they do not constitute a commitment on either side.
+All students will develop a formal project proposal during the first 2 terms of the programme and, successful candidates (for projects other than CASE projects) are free to alter their research interests during this time if they so wish.

 Important points to note:

-- Please use the statement-of-purpose-form-2017 with your application
+- Please use the Statement-of-Purpose-form-2020 with your application

 - We cannot fund overseas applicants without additional departmental support and therefore ask that they apply direct to the department where they wish to carry out their research, they can be re-routed to us later if appropriate.
 Overseas candidates who are able to self-fund should also apply direct to departments and request a re-route if successful.

 For further information and instructions as to how to make a full application, please see the links below: